UiharuKazari2008/SOS-Keychip/README.md

 or any generic RP2040/Arduino<br/>
 **The SHA256 Implementation between the Arduino and other hardware may not be cross-compatible!
 Pick one hardware standard and stick with it**

+## CMAK (Required in 2.0+)
+CMAK (Cycling Message Authentication Key) is designed to prevent tampering and readability of messages to/from the keychip and system.
+Any and all serial messages that are sent in LV1 mode are encrypted using a key that was attached to the previous message and so on.
+The only way to decrypt the chain is to have access to the inital communication key that is set on the host.

 ## Keychip Lifecycle
 In order of operation
 1. Client opens serial port